opertools-john/OfficeAddinSnippets/README.md

 - NewButtonControl has instructions on how to add a new button into a ribbon group or menu control
 - NewFunctionControl is a subset of a button control specifically geared toward adding a button control to run a JS/TS function

-There may be some errors and confusing bits, so feel free to submit feedback and ask questions.
-Feel free to give tips on how to use github as well.
+Feel free to submit issues with questions and comments.